*2. Major, Online, Drug Information Resources

 An image to help the student remember the mnemonic device.
 "CLI" in "Clinical" = "consumer level interaction".
 "AR" in "Pharmacology" stands for "adverse reactions."

-• Unique feature – access to monographs from a variety of sources ⭐
+• Unique feature –unites access to diverse monograph sets in a single interface ⭐

 LexiDrugs